reelgirly/Flex-2-15-Haswell-/README.md

 **Necessary DSDT Patches:**

-**After applying all patches to each DSL file check if it compiles without ERRORS and save it**
+**After applying all patches to each DSL file check if it compiles without ERRORS and save it.**

 **DSDT.dsl**
 - [syn] Fix ADBG Error